Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 Thus, in order to help pipeline this path, I needed to re-implement a custom 8-bit unsigned Booth radix-4 multiplier from scratch.

+> [!WARNING] Minor detail ...
-> Note: Oh, also, I forgot to mention one small thing: this shuttle was officially announced, opened and closed within the span of 24 hours.
-So now picture all of this happening at 3am.
+> Oh, also, I forgot to mention one small thing: this shuttle was officially announced, opened and closed within the span of **24 hours!** So now picture all of this happening at 3am. 🫠

 Inside this custom multiplication stage, a flop is added after the encoding stage, in the middle of the compression stage.
 We are storing the partial compression of the first two partial products, and the last 3 before, on the next cycle compressing them together to get the final result of this mantissa multiplication.

-![][image13]A few additional such implementations were performed throughout the multiplier allowing this design to reach a maximum operating frequency of `454.545` MHz.

 {{< figure
+	src="my_mul.jpg"
+	caption="Schematic of the fast multiplier I am implementing with the seperation line indicating which operations happen on \(t_0\) and which on \(t_1\)." alt="Schematic of the fast multiplier I am implementing with the seperation line indicating which operations happen on \(t_0\) and which on \(t_1\)."
+>}}

+A few additional such implementations were performed throughout the multiplier allowing this design to reach a maximum operating frequency of `454.545` MHz.

+{{< figure
 	src="fast_mul_floorplan.png"
 	caption="Uselessly fast multiplier floorplan render.
+Operate at up to 454.545 MHz on the nominal operating corner of 1.20 V at 25°C and occupies a single tile of area 202.08x154.98 um." alt="Uselessly fast multiplier floorplan render.
 Operate at up to 454.545 MHz on the nominal operating corner of 1.20 V at 25°C and occupies a single tile of area 202.08x154.98 um."
-![][image14]
+ >}}

 ## Closing